C.A.T. Project

 (To include basic study design, measures, results, and notable limitations)

-This study evaluates the relative efficacy of Coping Cat [now called C.A.T.
-Project for youth aged 12-18] which is a cognitive-behavioral therapy, sertraline, a combination of the two therapies, and a placebo drug.
-Participants were randomly assigned to receive one of the four conditions for 12 weeks.
-Measure used was the Anxiety Disorders Interview Schedule for DSM-IV-TR, Child Version, 20; Clinical Global Impression–Improvement Scale; and the Pediatric Anxiety Rating Scale.
-Results indicated that both Coping Cat and sertraline reduced the severity of anxiety in children with anxiety disorders; a combination of the two therapies had a superior response rate.
-Limitations include the exclusion of children and teens with major depression and pervasive developmental disorders may have limited the generalizability of the results to these populations.
+The purpose of the study was to evaluate the relative efficacy of Coping Cat [now called C.A.T.
+Project] for youth aged 12–18.
+Participants were randomly assigned to one of four conditions: Coping CAT, sertraline, a combination of the two therapies, or a placebo drug.
+Measures utilized include the Anxiety Disorders Interview Schedule for DSM-IV-TR, Child Version, 20, the Clinical Global Impression–Improvement Scale, and the Pediatric Anxiety Rating Scale.
+Results indicate that both Coping Cat and sertraline reduced the severity of anxiety in children with anxiety disorders, and a combination of the two therapies had a superior response rate.
+Limitations include the exclusion of children and teens with major depression and pervasive developmental disorders may have limited the generalizability of the results to these populations, and the sample did not include the most socio-economically disadvantaged children.

 Length of controlled postintervention follow-up: None.